Will Seahawks’ disastrous defense crack Pete Carroll’s optimism and loyalty to Ken Norton Jr.?

 “We’re going to make some really good moves here, we’re going to make some progress, and we’re going to get back on track like we need to and fit together with our offense like we need to,” Carroll said in a postgame Zoom call.

-But the longer the Seahawks keep giving up yards at an NFL-record-breaking pace (420 more on Sunday for a season average of 456 per game), and hemorrhaging points like they did Sunday (more than a Carroll team had allowed in his 10 years in Seattle), the more his loyalty is being tested.
+But the longer the Seahawks keep giving up yards at an NFL-record-breaking pace (420 more Sunday for a season average of 456 per game), and hemorrhaging points like they did Sunday (more than a Carroll team had allowed in his 10 years in Seattle), the more his loyalty is being tested.

 Specifically, I’m talking about Carroll’s loyalty to defensive coordinator Ken Norton, who has borne growing criticism as Seattle’s inability to shut down teams threatens to undermine a Super Bowl-caliber offense.